Updated: March 2023

 Ah, poetry—an extremely personal and subjective art form if there ever was one!
 It can be tough figuring out which topics and styles will click with the editors of literary journals, especially when trends in the publishing industry change so rapidly.
 Luckily, the Writer’s Relief submission strategists are experts in tracking these developments so writers like you can get more acceptances!
-We’re constantly researching literary magazines to note the things literary journal editors want to see in poetry submissions.
+We’re constantly researching literary magazines to note poetry trends literary journal editors want to see in submissions.

-What Are Literary Journal Editors Looking For In Poetry Submissions Today?
+What Poetry Trends Are Literary Journal Editors Looking For Today?

 Free verse over rhyme.
 Though rhyming poetry was once an industry standard, it hasn’t been so for many years—and this free verse favoritism shows no signs of changing anytime soon.
 Writing in free verse can be just as challenging as crafting the perfect rhyme, so be sure to check out our list of tips here!